-The scale-selective bias correction (SSBC) scheme for a regional spectral model (RSM) developed by Kanamaru and Kanamitsu (2007a; KK07 hereafter) was modified for the global spectral model (GSM), and was used as a base for this study.
-The GSM is based on the medium range forecast (MRF) model developed at NCEP for making operational analysis and predictions (see Caplan et al, 1997), and was further improved at the Scripps Institution of Oceanography (SIO).
-The RSM used by KK07 was also developed at NCEP and improved later at SIO (Kanamitsu et al., 2005).
-The physical parameterizations used by GSM and RSM are identical and the two models share many other components.
-The SSBC developed for RSM required modification due to differences in the spectral basis functions used in GSM and RSM, as well as to the much wider area coverage that includes the tropics and extra-tropics.
+The scale-selective bias correction (SSBC) scheme for a regional spectral model (RSM) developed by Kanamaru and Kanamitsu (2007a; KK07 hereafter) is used as a base for this study, but it is modified for the global spectral model (GSM).
+The GSM used for this study is based on the medium range forecast (MRF) model used at NCEP for making operational analysis and predictions (see Caplan et al, 1997).
+The GSM used in this study and the RSM used in developing KK07 were both originally developed at NCEP, and have almost identical physical and dynamical processes (Juang et al., 1997).
+The SSBC must be modified due to differences in the spectral base functions used in GSM and RSM.
+The global coverage that includes tropics and extra-tropics also calls for the modification of the SSBC.

-Prior to the downscaling process, the driving reanalysis data were pre-processed; surface pressure was recalculated for higher resolution topography in the high-resolution global model with the hydrostatic relationship, and temperature, humidity, and wind fields were vertically interpolated to the new model sigma levels.
+Prior to the downscaling process, driving reanalysis data are pre-processed; surface pressure is recalculated for higher resolution topography in the high-resolution global model with the hydrostatic relationship, and temperature, humidity, and wind fields are vertically interpolated/extrapolated to the new model sigma levels.
 This process is basically the same as that of the RSM-SSBC's correction for surface pressure.

-In the RSM, the sine and cosine series for both x - and y-directions are used as basis functions, and nudging is applied directly to the two dimensional sine and cosine amplitudes.
-In GSM, the basis function is a spherical harmonics, and the SSBC equivalent of RSM is to apply the nudging to the amplitude of total wavenumber.
-However, this implies that the nudging is uniformly applied in the zonal and meridional directions.
-In reality, it is desirable to nudge differently for the zonal and meridional directions, since the atmospheric long waves tend to have larger scale in east-west than in north-south.
-For this reason, SSBC for a specified zonal scale is applied at each Gaussian latitude.
-The advantage of this method compared to nudging in the spherical harmonics function is described in detail in the Appendix (Experiments SP21 and SP42).
-The equations for nudging using a fully implicit time scheme are written as follows:
+In the RSM, the sine and cosine series for both x- and y-directions are used as base functions, and nudging is applied directly to the two dimensional sine and cosine amplitudes.
+In GSM, the base function is a spherical harmonics, and the SSBC equivalent of RSM is to apply the damping to the amplitude of total wavenumber.
+However, this implies that the scale of the fields to be damped is uniform in the zonal and meridional directions, but in reality, it is desirable to damp the scale differently for zonal and meridional directions based on the atmospheric characteristics of the long waves, which tend to have larger scale in east-west than in north-south.
+For this reason, SSBC for a specified zonal scale is applied at each

+Gaussian latitude.
+The equations for damping are described as follows:

-$$f{(\lambda,\phi)} = \sum{m=-M}^{m=M} A{(m,\phi)} e^{im\lambda}$$ where f is a physical variable (full field), A is the Fourier coefficient, and the subscript f and g indicate forecast and analysis (driving data), respectively. λ , φ , R_E , m and M indicate longitude, latitude, radius of the earth, wavenumber, and the truncation wave number, respectively. α is a nudging coefficient, and L is a critical nudging scale where waves longer than L will be nudged.
-It should be mentioned that in KK07 the tendency of the perturbation $\partial F/\partial t$ (perturbation F is defined as difference between full field and the global analysis, $F \equiv A_f - A_g$) is nudged following:
+$$f{(\lambda,\phi)} = \sum{m=-M}^{m=M} F{(m,\phi)} e^{im\lambda}$$ where f is a physical variable, F is the Fourier coefficient, and the subscript f and g indicate forecast and analysis (driving data), respectively. λ , φ , R_E , m and M indicate longitude, latitude, radius of the earth, wavenumber, and the truncation wave number, respectively. α is a nudging coefficient, and L is a nudging scale where waves longer than L will be nudged.